polca/premise/docs/cdr_allocation_study_design.md

 - Keep gross greenhouse gas biosphere emissions in the product system.
 - Add a same-region input from `market for carbon dioxide removal`.
+- For datasets mapped to the global IAM region, including ecoinvent `GLO` and `RoW`, use the `World` CDR allocation share and global CDR market.
 - Size the CDR input in kg CO2 removed, using the CO2-equivalent value of the residual greenhouse gas emissions.
 - Report both gross climate footprint and net climate footprint after CDR.
+- Avoid double counting CDR co-products: when CDR allocation is enabled, co-product datasets such as BECCS electricity and fuel production with CCS should not also carry their own atmospheric CO2 uptake credit or separate CO2 storage-service input.
+The implementation zeroes `Carbon dioxide, in air` and CO2 compression, transport and storage technosphere inputs in mapped CCS fuel variables and fuel co-product datasets whose activity names explicitly indicate CCS, while leaving the CDR market uptake and storage chain intact.

 This is preferable for the study because methane and nitrous oxide are not physically removed from the emitting process.
 They are compensated by a separate